Seeking SOTA: Time-Series Forecasting Must Adopt Taxonomy-Specific Evaluation to Dispel Illusory Gains: Evaluation Metrics for Time-Series Forecasting

 Third, both MSE and MAE \colorwblk{lack sensitivity to \textit{temporal structure} or \textit{forecasting horizon}}.
 In long-horizon settings (e.g., predicting 96 or 192 time steps ahead), the aggregation of errors over the full horizon can obscure how well a model performs at different lead times.
 Two models with similar MSE may differ substantially in their error trajectories --- e.g., one performs well in the short term and deteriorates quickly, while another maintains stable performance across the full horizon.
 Without horizon-stratified metrics or error curves, these distinctions remain hidden.

-Fourth, these metrics \colorwblk{do not account for seasonality or serial autocorrelation}, which are prevalent in LTSF benchmarks like ETTm2 and Weather.
-A naïve seasonal model (e.g., repeating past day/hour values) can achieve surprisingly low MSE on such datasets.
-In the absence of metrics like MASE or OWA—which benchmark against seasonal naïve baselines—it becomes difficult to assess whether a model is truly learning meaningful structure or simply exploiting periodic patterns.
+Fourth, these metrics \colorwblk{do not themselves compare performance with a seasonal or other na\"ive baseline}, which matters for LTSF benchmarks such as ETTm2 and Weather.
+A seasonal na\"ive model (e.g., repeating past day/hour values) can achieve surprisingly low MSE on such datasets.
+Explicitly reporting performance relative to an appropriate na\"ive forecast can reveal whether a model improves on periodic extrapolation; any scaling or composite score used for that comparison must still be justified for the target functional.

-While MSE and MAE provide useful first-order summaries of predictive accuracy, they are insufficient as sole evaluation criteria for LTSF tasks.
-Their inability to account for scale variance, temporal degradation, seasonality, and naive baselines risks overstating model performance.
-We advocate for a broader suite of metrics—such as sMAPE, MASE, and OWA—especially when comparing models across diverse, real-world forecasting tasks.
+No metric suite is universally appropriate for LTSF.
+Evaluation should first declare the target functional or decision objective, then use a consistent forecast and scoring rule.
+Multiple metrics can be informative as explicitly labelled sensitivity analyses, but applying incompatible losses to one undifferentiated point forecast can obscure rather than clarify performance.
+Cross-series studies should additionally disclose their aggregation weights, report horizon-stratified results, and compare against relevant na\"ive baselines.